Recently in Pharmaceutical Interests, Public Interests Category

 Given the tenacity and success of the four dog defense, it was against great odds that after decades years of stalling, not only by industry and lawyers, but by politicians, White House administrations, and the Department of Defense and Department of Energy, the EPA released its final IRIS assessment of TCE last week.

 The EPA's last assessment of TCE came in 1987, almost a quarter of a century ago.
 In 2001 the EPA calculated that based on research to that date, TCE was 5-65 times as toxic as previously thought, especially to children.
 It can be found in 761 Superfund sites.
 Since the Department of Defense and Department of Energy would be responsible for cleaning up many of the sites, the agencies fought vigorously to prevent EPA action.
-OMB reports that DOD action against the rule cost taxpayers a million dollars.
+The Office of Management and Budget (OMB) reports that DOD action against the rule cost taxpayers a million dollars.

-The EPA's path to updating the Toxic Substance Control Act (TSCA) was tortuous, likewise for the the EPA's completion of the IRIS assessments for the backlog of chemicals with suspected or proven health affects.
-The EPA is struggling to overcome a failed strategy of depending on industry to produce safety profiles of chemicals, which hasn't adequately safeguarded our health.
+The EPA's path to updating the Toxic Substance Control Act (TSCA) is tortuous, likewise for the the EPA's completion of the IRIS assessments for the backlog of chemicals with suspected or proven health affects.
+The agency struggles to overcome a failed strategy of depending on industry to produce safety profiles of chemicals, a method of oversight that hasn't adequately safeguarded our health.
 (Acronym Required started reporting this here in 2005, decades into the battle 2).
-But progress is hindered - as you can see, industry mounts gargantuan hurdles against the EPA.
+But progress gets perpetually hindered - as you can see, industry mounts gargantuan hurdles against the EPA.

-Even once people are somewhat convinced that a chemical such as bisphenol A is toxic, lobbyists for industry deploy the four dog defense.
-This is long after the media loses interest, long after the public tires of hearing about it, long after the environmental groups start in on their next agenda, and long after most politicians drop the issue (now that they're not getting calls from their constituents).
+Even once people are somewhat convinced that a chemical such as TCE is toxic, lobbyists for industry deploy the four dog defense.
+This is long after the media loses interest, long after the public tires of hearing about it, long after the environmental groups start in on their next action item, and long after most politicians drop the issue (now that they're not getting calls from their constituents).

 As we speak, politicians that we (you) voted for, "working in our interest" actively fight against the EPA's IRIS assessments and against EPA moves to strengthen TSCA.
 Their most successful claim against regulating chemicals that cause the loss of life and impede people's ability to work?
 That the "stringent" rules will "cost jobs".
-Politicians are lawyers after all, so they know the four dog defense perhaps better than we or Wikipedia.
+Politicians are often lawyers first after all, so they know the four dog defense perhaps better than any of us.

 ----------------------------------